 - Develop strategic partnerships

 A company uses penetration pricing when it enters a market with a new product or service at a low price point.
-The initial margin per sale is low but the low price lets the company capture a larger part of the market than with higher pricing.
+The initial margin-per-sale is low but the low price lets the company capture a larger part of the market than with higher pricing.

 Positioning Statement (see 30-Second Pitch)

 A company uses price skimming when it enters a market with a new product or service at a high price.
-The intent is maximize profit at the beginning of a product life cycle and decrease the price over time as the competition enters the market.
+The intent is to maximize profit at the beginning of a product life cycle and decrease the price over time as competition enters the market.

 In a price war, two competing companies repeatedly undercut each other’s prices.
 Price wars are dangerous for a small business, which may not have the cash flow to compete against a larger, more established company.

-Processes are standard, systematic and objective ways to explain how to do something.
+Standard, systematic and objective ways to explain how to do something.
 Expanding companies use processes to give step-by-step instructions to new employees.
 More generally, companies use processes to analyze and optimize their operations.

 Product Life Cycle